Customer Information Document:

 - Ensuring that in the event of illness or indiscipline the organisation or parent/guardian have arrangements in place to facilitate the safe return home of the participant(s).

-Participants on courses at FSC Centres also have responsibilities:
+Participants on courses at Field Studies Council Centres also have responsibilities:

 - All participants must follow Health and Safety instructions.

-- All participants should behave with a concern for the safety of themselves and others and follow the FSC behaviour code (Appendix 1.3) and other FSC policies including Appendix 1.1.
+- All participants should behave with a concern for the safety of themselves and others and follow the Field Studies Council behaviour code (Appendix 1.3) and other Field Studies Council policies including Appendix 1.1.

 - All participants (or their parents/guardians) should ensure that Group Leaders are made aware of any health, dietary or medical conditions prior to the course.